WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 Civil Defence & ARP Insignia & Badges in WW2

-Regulations stipulated how and where rank and instructor badges were to be worn.
+Regulations stipulated how and where rank and instructor badges were to be worn (and were regularly ignored).
 The colour of badges from 1941 was to be "old gold" (British Colour Council Shade No. 6).
 However, period photographs show a huge variance in the location of badges.
 Service chevrons have been seen on both lower sleeves (regulation was lower right sleeve); although the CD breast badge was available many decided to keep their original red lettered ARP badge (and local authorities were directed to use existing stocks of ARP badges where possible) and on bluette overalls some placed their area markings above their right breast pocket; there's even a photograph of a Bomb Reconnaissance Officer who has cut down an armband to make a permanent lower sleeve badge.

 A key document regarding Civil Defence uniforms and badges in ARP Memo No. 17 from 1944.
 This booklet contains a vast amount of detail.
-If you would like a digital PDF copy for £3 please contact me.
+If you would like a digital PDF copy for just £3 please contact me.

 Read blog posts about ARP badges and insignia.